jjermann/dicedensity/README.md

 the success probability but also some kind of measure by how much the attacker won.
 Let's say we want to know the expected amount by which the attacker wins, parametrized by `bonusAttacker` (always assuming `bonusDefender=0`) in some range.
-We can do this by first parametricing the winAmount condition (by `bonusAttacker` resp. `bonusDefender`):
+We can do this by first parametrizing the winAmount condition (by `bonusAttacker` resp. `bonusDefender`):

   ```python3